 Most of these links are for Sparkfun or PJRC.
 Other great suppliers include Adafruit, Digikey, Polulu and many others.
-We chose Sparkfun parts because when we first began making this list, they were fully operational where as Adafruit was focused on protective gear for the medical community.
+We chose Sparkfun parts because when we first began making this list, they were fully operational whereas Adafruit was focused on protective gear for the medical community.
 We are not getting any deals or kickbacks from these links.
-Feel free to tell us your favorites and we will add them.
+Feel free to tell us your favourites and we will add them.

 Required: Base Parts Kit For Workshop

 These are the primary components that we will use for the tutorials in the workshop.
 The total cost is under $60.

 If you’re buying the unassembled Teensy and soldering the pins, here is Roger’s page that shows how to do it correctly so that it fits into a breadboard.

 Required: One IC Sensor Board

 In addition to the Base Kit, we will be doing some examples that use sensors which output voltages, we would like you to purchase one of the following options:

 Option 3: Teensy Prop Shield and Stackable Header Kit.
 (The Prop Shield is a small board that attaches to the Teensy, and which includes an accelerometer, the ability to drive animated LED strips, and an audio output to a small speaker.
 Here is Roger’s page on how to assemble the Prop Shield and Teensy.)